groutoutlook/PSRemote-Utils/README.md

+# Repo for toying with PSRemote
+- Mostly windows based
+## Get-PSRemote
 Gets real-time status & information about WS-Man connections/PS-Sessions (local, remote, windows powershell and pwsh), which user is connected, from which IP/host, how long and if idle, and much more.

 Useful for mapping/hunting for PSRemoting sessions in an enterprise, among other use cases.